ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 For each key button we also add "mouseleave", "touchend" and "touchcancel" event listeners.
 These clear the timeouts when the button is not held down anymore.

 >  A little cheat in the game - if you have a touch screen laptop - pressing the arrow key on your keyboard and on the screen will make it move faster than normal.

 Save and run your project.
 Our game is complete!

 ## Next Steps

-We learned the basics of three.js and built a simple 3D game.
+We learnt the basics of three.js and built a simple 3D game.
 There are many things that you can do to improve the game.
 Here are some things that you might want to try:

 - Replace the alert with a nicely styled modal.

-- Style the objects or import / create 3D models - see [rendering 3D scenes with three.js](https://dev.to/ritza/rendering-3d-scenes-with-threejs-oik) for more information.
+- Style the objects or import / create 3D models - see [rendering 3D scenes with three.js](https://docs.replit.com/tutorials/3D-rendering-with-threejs) for more information.
 - Add a nicer surface instead of the grid.
 - Add a loading screen while the 3D scene is loading.

-- Make the game more challenging - increase the speed, increase the speed as the game progresses, add more obstacles, make the obstacles move.
+- Make the game more challenging - increase the speed as the game progresses, add more obstacles, make the obstacles move.
 - Add a points system.
 Change the game logic so that you have to hit the boxes to get points.
   - Store the points in local storage.

-- Add physics to the collisions using [cannon-es`](https://github.com/pmndrs/cannon-es).
+- Add physics to the collisions using [cannon-es](https://github.com/pmndrs/cannon-es).

-- More advanced challenge: make a bigger course, try make infinite movement within finite bounds so that you don't use too much of your computers memory.
+- More advanced challenge: make a bigger course, try making infinite movement within finite bounds so that you don't use too much of your computer's memory.

-You can find our repl [here](https://threejs-3D-obstacle-avoiding-game.mattclarke2.repl.co).
+You can find our repl below:

+<iframe height="400px" width="100%" src="https://replit.com/@ritza/3D-obstacle-avoiding-game?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>